WVS Constitution & Bylaws

 2. Honorary members:

-• Any active or senior member may nominate an individual for membership.
+• Any active or senior member may nominate an individual for honorary membership.
 The name and brief description of the accomplishments of the nominee must be submitted to the Secretary-Treasurer at least six (6) months prior to the annual meeting for circulation to an Honorary Membership Committee, which consists of the three (3) past presidents on the Council.

 • The Honorary Membership Committee shall make its recommendations to the Council.